wp-plugins/ranker-list-widget/readme.txt

 == Changelog ==

+= 2.2.4 =
+- End of Life messaging and upgrade instructions added to readme.txt
+- End of Life FAQ question added.
+- End of Life messaging added to admin area.

 = 2.2.3 =
 - Bug fix for an internal CDN issue where certain widgets were rendering blank.